jest-community/vscode-jest/README.md

 ### How to use the extension with monorepo projects?
+The recommended approach is to setup the monorepo project as a [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in vscode.
+This is a simple one time setup that add each sub package as a "folder" in the workspace.

+You can use `jest.disabledWorkspaceFolders` setting to exclude non-jest folders, if needed.

-The recommended approach is to setup the monorepo project as a [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in vscode, which each sub package is a "folder".
-While you can use jest `projects` to run all tests without multi-root workspaces, you won't be able to take advantage a more fine grained control such as toggle coverage for a specific package instead of all packages.
+Note: While you can use jest `projects` to run all tests without multi-root workspaces, you won't be able to take advantage a more fine grained control such as toggle coverage for a specific package instead of all packages.

-You can customize how the extension works in multi-root workspaces, see [customization](#customization) for more details.

 ### How to read the StatusBar?
 StatusBar shows 2 kinds of information: